Czaplinek: Prehistory and medieval period

 The oldest trace of a settlement dates back over 2,500 years; a palisade was once discovered on the island of Bielawa on Drawsko Lake, the second deepest lake in Poland, as well as in the village of Stare Drawsko.
 The area was initially inhabited by the Goths in the ancient times, followed by the West Slavs, whose settlements called gords were most likely burned down by Duke Bolesław III the Wrymouth, thus incorporating Pomerania into the Polish state.
 The abundance of isthmuses on the numerous lakes in the region helped to protect the towns from invasions and plunder.

 In the autumn of 1286, the Duke of Greater Poland and future King of Poland Przemysł II brought the Templar Knights to a nearby fishing village for defensive purposes, hence the former name of Tempelburg.
 Czaplinek was granted town rights in 1291 and in around 1300, it was annexed by Brandenburg.
 In 1345 the Templar estates passed to the Knights Hospitaller.
 In 1368 the town was purchased by King Casimir III the Great.

+Modern period

 For the next centuries Czaplinek remained a part of Poland, as a royal town, administratively in the Wałcz County in the Poznań Voivodeship in the Greater Poland Province.
 Czaplinek was granted various privileges by Polish kings in 1504, 1635 and 1640.
 In the 1658 Treaty of Bydgoszcz, it came under the control of Brandenburg-Prussia, and was definitively lost by Poland in 1668, although Poles made diplomatic efforts to regain the town until the First Partition of Poland in 1772, but to no avail.

 In the 17th century the town experienced rapid development in infrastructure, which increased its population.
 In 1725 and 1765, Czaplinek was also the site of heavy fires.
 In the late 18th century the town's castle gradually lost its importance and began to fall into ruin.
 At the end of the 19th century, Czaplinek was connected via railways to large cities like Szczecin.
 The construction of roads, cobblestone streets and a proper gas network begun, simultaneously with the establishment of the telegraph.

+World War II and post-war period

 During World War II, the Germans established a labor camp for Soviet POWs and prisoners in Czaplinek.
 A large group of ethnic Poles was also employed as forced labor.
 The town was part of the so-called Pomeranian Wall, which was a line of defense created by the Germans.
 It was constructed as a light defensive position in case of an attack from the Second Polish Republic.
+On 28 January 1945, the town was the site of the first overnight stop during the German-organised march of some 6,000 Polish prisoners of war from the Oflag II-D camp headed westwards.
 In the final stages of the war, on March 3, 1945, the Battle of Czaplinek took place, in which the First Polish Army defeated the forces of Nazi Germany and captured the town.